A3ima/Ransomware/README.md

 As soon as it's done encrypting the system it will delete itself.

 # To Do
-* Create a timer, that when the ransomware start will count for 2 hours.
-After 2 hours the system will get deleted.
-* Hijack the System like NotPetya ransomware does.
 * Use the RIPlace method.

 # Disclaimer